 “If you enjoy the taste of lemon water over plain water, then this would be a good way of drinking more water,” Sheth said.
 “The added benefits of lemon water include vitamin C, antioxidants, and potassium.”

 Intermittent fasting can also help purify your body.
-The practice can help to reduce risk factors for disease such as cancer or diabetes.
-One example is a five-day fast that calls for cutting down on calories each day but still consuming a limited diet.
+The practice may help reduce risk factors for conditions such as cancer and diabetes.
+One example is a 5-day fast that calls for cutting down on calories each day but still consuming a limited diet.

-If you want to give your body a “cleanse,” don’t waste your time on an unproven fad, such as a lemon-water detox, Dubost said.
+If you want to give your body a “cleanse,” don’t waste your time on an unproven fad like a lemon water detox, Dubost said.
 Strive for a more balanced and proven approach.

-If you insist on trying the sort of cleanses made famous by Hollywood, Dubost said to check with a doctor first.
+If you insist on trying the sort of cleanses made famous by Hollywood, Dubost said to check with a healthcare professional or nutritionist first.
 Also, if you’re adding fruits or vegetables to your water, be sure to wash them first.

-“Your body has enough nutrients to sustain you over a short period of time, but you’re entering the danger zone if you’re going five to seven days [without food],” she said.
-“That’s just putting your body through stress that it doesn’t need.
+“Your body has enough nutrients to sustain you over a short period of time, but you’re entering the danger zone if you’re going 5 to 7 days [without food],” she said.
+“That’s just putting your body through stress that it doesn’t need.”